I have a confession to make: every time I heard the phrase “It’s a waste of time!”, I get a little angry.

 First, it’s easy to see the time spent.

-But it's really hard to see the time saved.
+But it’s tough to see the time saved.

 Who knows what horrible bug we would have to fix in production if we skipped writing those tests?
 Who knows how much breaking changes we would have made because the API was not good enough?
 Who knows how much time we would have spent implementing the next big feature if we skipped the refactoring?